Kennedy Bridge (Bonn): Background and construction

-Initially, the construction costs were estimated at $2.58 million.
-The citizens of Bonn wanted the town of Vilich to share costs with 10%, but the local council just offered the quite insufficient sum of 2,500 marks (0.1%).
-They feared that the construction would exceed the estimated costs.
-Therefore, the Vilichers were more interested in an end point of the bridge closer to their town's center.
-Instead, Bonn wanted the most economical connection for their business center „Markt“ across the former Vierecksplatz, the area of today's Bertha-von-Suttner-Platz, and the Berliner Freiheit.
-Bonn rejected the modest participation, and after a long wrangling, they agreed that the „Rechtsrheinischen“ (people living on the right bank of the Rhine) would offer the space for the bridge ramp on their side for free and build a road to link their town with the bridge (because the bridge ended in no-man's land there at this time), and Bonn paid for the bridge.
+Bonn made the first plans for a bridge to the right bank of the Rhine in 1889.
+Initially, the construction costs were estimated at 2.58 million marks.
+The citizens of Bonn wanted the town of Vilich (modern-day Beuel) to contribute 10% of the costs, but Vilich's local council offered the insufficient sum of 2,500 marks.
+They feared that the construction would exceed the estimated costs and were more interested in building the bridge closer to Vilich's town center.
+However, the city wanted the most economical connection across the river for their business center, the former Vierecksplatz (today's Bertha-von-Suttner-Platz).
+The Bonn rejected Vilich's offer and eventually they agreed that the Rechtsrheinischen (people living on the right bank of the Rhine) would offer the space for the bridge ramp on their side for free and build a road to link their town with the bridge.
+The city council of Bonn officially decided in 1894 to bear the full costs of building the Rhine bridge, after other financing opportunities were unsuccessful.